• Skip to main content

 Integrated Accounts

-Definition: The integrated accounts are statements in which financial and cost accounting transactions are maintained jointly.
+Definition: Integrated Accounts are statements in which financial and cost accounting transactions are maintained jointly.
 In other words, when the cost and financial accounts are merged and recorded in the same set of books, it is referred to as Integrated Accounts.

-Integrated accounts accommodate complete information about both areas.
-The transactions are recorded based on the double-entry system.
+It accommodates complete information about both areas.
+However, the transactions are recorded based on the double-entry system.

 • Cost of product